t4y3/site-webdev/src/_guides/debugging.md

     create an **AngularDart web app** and name it **test_app**.
     You might see the description _A web app with material design components_.

-1. Serve the app in dartdevc, using either `webdev` at the command line or your IDE.
+1. Compile and serve the app with dartdevc, using either `webdev` at the command line or your IDE.

    ```terminal
    > webdev serve